Kwong Tong Cemetery: Nanyang Volunteers Memorial

 Beside individual graves, the Kwong Tong Cemetery also has a memorial.
 The Nanyang Volunteers Memorial, which was erected in 1947, honors the contributions of some 3,200 volunteers from Nanyang, modern-day South East Asia.
 These men and women served as drivers and mechanics for the Chinese during the Second Sino-Japanese War, helping the transportation of war materials into China.
 These men and women, known collectively as the Nanyang Volunteers, served from February to September 1939.

 The Japanese War Memorial

 Occupying 10,000 square feet, this memorial site is a mass grave of those killed during the Japanese occupation.
 The remains of nearly a thousand victims were exhumed from the Tomb of War Victims of the Compatriots of the Republic of China and relocated here.
+The memorial is in the Hokkien area, next to Kerayong road.
+It is not known who erected the monument in 1946.
+Members of the Kuala Lumpur Selangor Chinese Assembly Hall's World War II society were planning a monument before coming across the existing one.
+Beginning in 1995, an annual ceremony has been held at the monument on 11 January to commemorate the fall of Kuala Lumpur to Japanese forces (except from 2021-2023).